aldur/RedditWallpaperChooser/README.md

 $ ./bin/RedditWallpaperChooser -d config.ini
 ```

-You can the use your configuration with:
+You can then use your configuration with:

 ```bash
 $ ./bin/RedditWallpaperChooser -c config.ini